mui/material-ui/docs/src/pages/customization/themes.md

 ## Customizing all instances of a component type

-When the configuration variables aren't powerful enough, you can take advantage of the `overrides` key to potentially change every single style injected by Material-UI in the DOM.
+When the configuration variables aren't powerful enough, you can take advantage of the `overrides` key to potentially change every single style injected by Material-UI into the DOM.
 That's a really powerful feature.

 {{demo='pages/customization/OverridesTheme.js'}}